kuan31045/JoBoardGame/README.md

 ## Architectures
 ![架構](art/architectures.PNG)
 MVVM + UseCase
-* **View** - Activities/Fragments manage and display UI interactions with users, observing UI state changes from the ViewModel
+* **View** - Activities/Fragments manage and display UI interactions with users, observing UI state changes from ViewModel
 * **ViewModel** - Fetches data from higher layers, handles and updates the UI state through LiveData
 * **Model** - Data model and Repositories provide interfaces to retrieve data from both local and remote sources
 * **UseCase** - Responsible for encapsulating complex business logics, and can be reused by multiple ViewModels